 Growth milk, what are its benefits?

-Between 4 and 6 months, your baby adopts a diversified diet.
-Their body is then in full development and their nutritional needs become greater.
-Hence the importance of growing-up milk for your baby!
-A true ally for your little one, it helps supplement their nutritional intake* and help them grow.
-Indeed, despite the diversification of their diet, your baby does not ingest sufficient quantities to have a completely balanced diet[2].
+Between 4 and 6 months, your baby begins to eat a more varied diet.
+Their body is developing rapidly, and their nutritional needs increase.
+This is why growing-up milk is so important for your baby!
+A true ally for your little one, it helps supplement their nutritional intake* and supports their growth.
+Indeed, despite the diversification of their diet, your baby isn't yet consuming enough food for a completely balanced meal².

-Organic growth milk contains a wide range of nutrients*:
+Organic growing-up milk contains a wide range of nutrients*:

 • Calcium and vitamin D: key allies to boost your little angel's skeleton.